Woodlice (Oniscidea)

 Common shiny woodlouse (Oniscus asellus) with springtail (Tomocerus sp.)

-Trichoniscus pusillus agg. with purple iridescence from infection with Wolbachia bacteria
+Trichoniscus pusillus agg. with purple iridescence from infection with Isopod Iridovirus

 Trichoniscus pusillus agg. with Dead Man's Fingers fungus (Xylaria polymorpha)